stereolabs/zedxone-ros2/README.md

 <hr>

-This package lets you use the ZED X One monocular cameras with ROS 2.
+This package lets you use the ZED X One monocular camera with ROS 2.
 It provides access to the following data:

   - Color stream
   - Camera settings